Macrometacorp/docs/docs/cep/examples/rest-apis-stream-worker-example.md

 ---
-sidebar_position: 1
+sidebar_position: 10
-title: Using Rest API
+title: REST APIs Stream Worker Example
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Using REST APIs

 Modern applications need to be highly responsive, always online, and able to access data instantly across the globe.
-At the same time, they need to be deployed on datacenters close to their users.
+At the same time, they need to be deployed on data centers close to their users.
 Macrometa global data network (GDN) is a real-time materialized view engine that provides instant data to applications and APIs in a simple interface.

 ## Prerequisites: